-Australian cities typically have central business district or CBD area which hosts all the prominent business offices.
+Australian cities typically have the central business district or CBD area which hosts all the prominent business offices.
 Hence, it is a no-brainer that the closer you live to CBD, the shorter and less expensive will be your daily commute.
 In the early days when you have to regularly meet recruiters and attend interviews, living in CBD pays off significantly.
 In a city like Melbourne where CBD boasts of free tram zone, it can also keep your wallet happy.
 Hence, when zeroing on accommodation, make sure it is in or around CBD.
 If that’s not possible, at least make sure that it is well connected by public transport.
-That means by train, tram/ferry or bus in that order, train being the fastest and bus being the slowest transportation option.
+That means by train, tram/ferry or bus in that order, train being the fastest and bus is the slowest transportation option.

 6.Are you available now?

 When looking for accommodation online, it is crucial to check the date from which it is available.
 Many times, everything looks perfect but then the availability kicks in and makes everything worthless.
 As an example, when I was on AirBnb, I had a hard deadline to find accommodation in a week.
 So I was looking for any accommodation which was available immediately.
 Anything beyond week was useless to me, irrespective of the amenities or the location or the cost.
 Most of the real estate sites provide options to filter by availability date.
 Make use of it to find the right deal for you.